Olivia Pratt-Korbel: Man who helped schoolgirl's killer jailed

 Fleeing the gunfire, Nee ran towards Olivia's home after her mother opened the door to see what the noise was.

-Cashman continued shooting and a bullet went through the door and Ms Korbel's hand, before hitting Olivia in the chest.
+Cashman continued shooting and a bullet went through the door and Ms Korbel's hand, before hitting Olivia with a fatal shot to her chest.

 He then fled the scene, running across back gardens.